SirMekus/ego/README.md

 Thank you for considering contributing to this project/library.
 With your support, we can have a single package with over 100+ payment integrations from a single platform.
 This means less work for developers (as they will only need to worry about getting their authentication credentials :wink:).

 Please review the available methods in the interface, implement them and extend the **`Tollgate`** class.
 That's all.
-Don't forget to update this documentation as well, and write extensive test cases to make sure all is well.
+Don't forget to update this documentation as well...and write extensive test cases to make sure all is well.